Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • move the tray a short distance to a calmer spot

-Step 4: Stress and routine changes (especially in older cats)
+Step 4: Look at stress and routine changes

-Older cats can become more sensitive to change, even if they’ve always been relaxed.
+Older cats can become more sensitive to change, even if they have always seemed easy-going.

 Safe, supportive steps: